15 Best Things to Do in Bryce Canyon National Park

 Distance: 5.5 miles / 8.9 km

-The Peek-a-Boo Loop Trail is one of the most picturesque trails in Bryce Canyon National Park.
-I’d even go as far as to say that it is more picturesque than the Navajo Loop Trail mentioned above.
+The Peek-a-Boo Loop Trail is a long, picturesque loop trail below the rim of Bryce Canyon, and it’s one that I’d go as far as to say is even more picturesque than the Navajo Loop Trail mentioned above!

-That being said, the Peek-a-Boo Loop is listed immediately after the Navajo Loop above because both trails are often combined into one longer adventure, which you can learn more about in my separate article.
+That said, the Peek-a-Boo Loop is listed immediately after the Navajo Loop Trail because the two are both my top recommendations and personal favorite day hikes in Bryce Canyon National Park—not to mention, both trails can be combined into one longer adventure, which you can learn more about in my separate article linked below.

 Read My Separate Post: Peek-a-Boo Loop Trail